Rodgers helps Packers jolt Bears, clinch top seed in NFC

 Less than five minutes later, Rodgers increased the Packers’ lead to 21-10 with a 13-yard strike to Dafney.

-The Bears pulled within eight points on Santos’ 27-yard field goal with six seconds left before intermission.
+The Bears pulled within eight points on Santos’ 27-yard field goal with three seconds left before intermission.

 --Field Level Media